 These sloping garden ideas will change the way you think about a sloping plot from difficult to work with to full of opportunity.
-While it's true that landscaping and designing a sloping garden can be challenging, it's also true that well designed sloped gardens are some of the prettiest and most charming.
+While it's true that garden landscaping and designing a sloping outdoor space can be challenging, it's also true that well designed sloped gardens are some of the prettiest and most charming.

-A sloped garden can look very beautiful – and natural – if you follow a few simple rules of hardscaping and planting.
+They can look very beautiful, natural and flowing if you follow a few simple rules of hardscaping and planting.
 Garden expert Matt James offers his advice on making the most of your sloping garden.

 - Find out how to plan and design a garden in our guide